Effects of Exercise

 21. Healthy pregnancy:

-According to a study published in the American Journal of Clinical Nutrition, women who exercised during their pregnancies were less likely to have a baby that was too small for his or her gestational age and they also had shorter labor times than those who didn’t exercise as often.
+According to a study published in the American Journal of Clinical Nutrition, women who exercised during their pregnancies were less likely to have a baby that was too small for their gestational age and had shorter labor times than those who didn’t exercise as often.

-If you are trying to get pregnant, regular physical activity may increase your chances as it promotes optimal fertility by improving blood flow through the uterus, ovaries, and fallopian tubes.
+If you are trying to get pregnant, regular physical activity may increase your chances.
+It promotes optimal fertility by improving blood flow through the uterus, ovaries, and fallopian tubes.
 At any rate, being active means better health for both mother and child during the nine months of pregnancy and beyond!

 22. Reduced back pain:

-Back pain is incredibly common more than eight out of 10 people will suffer from it at some point in their lives.
+Back pain is widespread.
+More than eight out of 10 people will suffer from it at some point.
 Research has shown that exercising regularly reduces back pain and improves the function of the spine

 23. More energy:

-Once you get hooked on regular exercise, you’ll likely notice a significant increase in your vitality and energy level because exercise delivers oxygen and nutrients to cells throughout the body which keeps everything from your muscles to your brain healthy.
-Many studies have shown that not only can aerobic activity improve one’s mood, but it also increases energy levels by stimulating the release of endorphins.
+Once you start regular exercise, you’ll likely notice a significant increase in your vitality and energy level.
+Exercise delivers oxygen and nutrients to cells throughout the body, keeping everything from your muscles to your brain healthy.
+Many studies have shown that aerobic activity can improve one’s mood and increase energy levels by stimulating the release of endorphins.

 Leave a Comment